 There is no rush in his writing, but the impact of what needs to be said is there.

-Other notable words
+Other notable new words from Shakespeare

 It is easy to understand why Shakespeare’s work is still loved by so many people today.